 The Development Report by the DBSA (2005) found that 'the poverty problem remains a predominantly rural phenomenon'.
-Furthermore farming still provides 'a major source of income for many rural communities in South Africa' and therefore contributes to poverty alleviation.
+Furthermore farming still provides 'a source of income for many rural communities in South Africa' and therefore contributes to poverty alleviation.
 This role can be strengthened by investment in the drivers of agricultural development, namely human capital, biophysical capital, rural institutions and agricultural research.
 The conclusion is 'nonetheless, while agriculture plays a major role in poverty alleviation, promoting the growth of smallholder agriculture alone cannot solve the poverty problem in South Africa.
-More attention should also be given to the promotion of non-farm activities (e.g. agroindustries), particularly those that are linked to the smallholder agricultural sector.
-A strategy that strengthens farm/nonfarm linkages is likely to yield better results with regard to employment and income generation'.
+More attention should also be given to the promotion of non-farm activities (e.g. agri-industries), particularly those that are linked to the smallholder agricultural sector.
+A strategy that strengthens farm/non-farm linkages is likely to yield better results with regard to employment and income generation'.

-In the biannual Overview of the World Food Situation by the International Food Policy Research Institute (IFPRI) at the end of 2007, it is stated that renewed attention must be given to agriculture, nutrition and health in adjusting research agendas.
+In the biannual Overview of the World Food Situation by the International Food Policy Research Institute (IFPRI) at the end of 2007 it is stated that renewed attention must be given to agriculture, nutrition and health in adjusting research agendas.
 Strategies must be directed at poor members of society.
 In this regard social security measures must be taken that focus on early childhood nutrition, particularly of poor households.
 With increasing risks caused by climate change, more investments must be made in agriculture to improve productivity.
 This includes investment in agricultural science and technology to facilitate a production response to rising food prices.

-At a conference on Nutrition and Food for Special Dietary Uses in November 2008, the Minister of Health stated that 'food insecurity and high rates of malnutrition, coupled with high food prices, remain the biggest threat to nutrition in Africa'.
+At a conference on Nutrition and Food for Special Dietary Uses at the beginning of November 2008 in Cape Town, the Minister of Health stated that 'food insecurity and high rates of malnutrition, coupled with high food prices, remain the biggest threat to nutrition in Africa'.
 More research is thus needed in support of programmes that will improve health through balanced nutrition and the availability of food at reasonable prices.

-Finally, specific recommendations made by the then Department of Water Affairs and Forestry in 2008 to promote water for growth and development of agriculture are: measure¬ment of water; correct scheduling and implementation of appropriate technologies to enhance efficiency and to reduce the amount of water used for irrigation; re-establishment of high value crops under irrigation in areas where production can be supported on a sustainable basis; revitalisation of irrigation schemes and exploring, developing and using groundwater for small-scale irrigation on household and community food plots; and investment in small projects for rainwater harvesting and conservation in rural areas.
+Specific recommendations by DWAF (2008) to promote water for growth and development of agriculture are measure¬ment of water, correct scheduling and implementation of appropriate technologies to enhance efficiency and to reduce the amount of water used for irrigation; re-establishment of high value crops under irrigation in areas where production can be supported on a sustainable basis; revitalisation of irrigation schemes and exploring, developing and using groundwater for smallscale irrigation on household and community food plots; and investment in small projects for rainwater harvesting and conservation in rural areas.